isc-projects/bind9/doc/notes/notes-current.rst

   assertion failure on startup.
 The MAPAPI value has now been updated, so ``named`` rejects outdated files when encountering them.
   :gl:`#2872`

+- Stale data in the cache could cause ``named`` to send non-minimized queries despite QNAME minimization being enabled.
+This has been fixed.
+  :gl:`#2665`

+- When a DNSSEC-signed zone which only has a single signing key available is migrated to ``dnssec-policy``, that key is now treated as a Combined Signing Key (CSK). :gl:`#2857`